surparallel/pelagia/README.md

 # pelagia

-## introduce
+## Introduce

-Pelagia is an automatic parallelization tool developed by surparallel open source based on the concept of sequential virtual machine.
+Pelagia is an automatic parallelization tool (lock-free) developed by surparallel open source based on the concept of sequential virtual machine.
 Pelagia is developed by ANSI C, abides by AGPL protocol, and supports multiple operating systems and languages.
-It supports automatic parallelization, transparent thread calling, embedded key value database, embedded multi language running environment, and provides APIs and documents for each language.
+It supports automatic parallelization, transparent thread calling, embedded key value database, embedded multi language running environment, and provides API and documents for each language.
 The set concept in Boolean algebra is used to describe the operation of data.
 Including key, value, ordered set, index set and other types.

-## Who is suitable to read this manual?

-This manual is applicable to professional software developers, through which you can accurately understand the details of Pelagia development.

-## What do you need to know before reading this manual?

-Before reading this manual, you need to know the basic knowledge of C language, Boolean algebra, data structure, etc.

 ## Related resources